wilsonify/wilsonify.github.io/content/recipes/SRIRACHA AIOLI190.md

 ## Instructions
 1 Throw everything together in a blender or food processor and run it until everything looks smooth and mixed up, about 1 minute.
 This flavorful mother er will keep in the fridge for about 2 weeks.
-If it starts to separate, just throw it back in the blender and emulsify its ass one more time.
+If it starts to separate, just throw it back in the blender and emulsify it one more time.